 - Rules will not assign conversations to teammates who are marked as Out of Office.

 Click the gear icon on the top right of Front and into the Company settings tab.
 Go to Rules under the Workspace section, then click the Load balancing tab.
 You must be a Workspace Admin to set up load balancing rules and limits.

 Click Add assignment limit to set up the limits for your teammates.

 Choose a conversation assignment limit number and select the teammates that this limit should apply to.
 Click Save.
 If different teammates will have different limits, click Add assignment limit again to add another conversation limit number and select teammates.

-Click back to the Team rules tab of the settings and click Add a rule.
+Click back to the Shared rules tab of the settings and click Add a rule.

 Set up your rule conditions.
 For your THEN conditions, add the action Assign to teammate(s), select the teammates who should receive assignments under this rule, and choose Load balancing.
 These teammates will be capped at the conversation limit that you set in the load balancing settings.